Spartan2909/sanitise/configuration.md

 - `integer`: Convert the argument to an integer.
 Booleans will be 1 if they are `true` and 0 if they are `false`.
 Floats will be rounded down to the highest representable integer lower than them.
 Strings will be parsed into an integer, and return an error if the parsing fails.
 - `real`: Convert the argument to a float.
 Booleans will be 1.0 if they are `true` and 0.0 if they are `false`.
 Strings will be parsed into an float, and return an error if the parsing fails.
 Note that very large integers may lose precison when converted to floats.
 - `string`: Convert the argument to a string.
 All values will simply be converted to a textual representation.
+- `round`: Rounds the argument to the closest integer.
+The argument must be a float.
+- `ceiling`: Rounds the argument to the smallest integer higher than it.
+The argument must be a float.
+- `floor`: Rounds the argument to the largest integer smaller than it.
+The argument must be a float.

 The `value` identifier refers to the current value in this column.
 To refer to the current value in another column, prefix that column's name with `value_`.
 For example, if you wanted to refer to the current value in the 'pulse' column, you would use the identifier `value_pulse`.
 Note that this refers to the raw (unprocessed) value in that column.
 Note that if the entry is null, this access will panic.
 This behaviour may change in the future.